BA, Communicative Disorders and Sciences

 Individuals entering the graduate program in CDS are required to complete 25 hours of observations.
 Individuals in the undergraduate program in CDS will complete at least 10 hours of guided observation.
 Many students will complete these requirements through completion of EDSP 176 and our clinics.
 Learn more about our Guided Observation Policy and Procedures on our Student Forms webpage.

-To become a CDS Major, follow the instructions below based on your class level:
+To become a CDS Major, follow the instructions below:

 After completing 90 units, CDS students must complete the online application.
 Please view the CDS Seniors - how to apply for graduation online for instructions.